 “Um, well, we have to be off,” Marcus said in a calm voice.
 “It’s getting late, and we only wanted to say hello.”

 Janice looked up and ran toward a nearby restroom.
 The other Kim watched her run away and said in a slurred voice, “Janice can’t hold har booze.
 She’s slow wasted!
 Let’s go, you.
 You?
 What your name?”

 “It’s—it’s Kim, let’s go.”

 “I’m not 21.”

 Nadia looked at Kim and said in a disgusted voice, “You’re not 21?
 What a loser.
-We’re out of her.
+We’re out of here.
 Let’s go, Kim.
-Not you, Kim, her, Kim.”
+Not you, Kim; her, Kim.”

 Nadia and Kim walked inside.
-Marcus saw that the remarks made his sister hurt and said in a soft voice, “I know that felt bad.
-Look.
-Those girls are complete drunks and didn’t even get my name right.
+Marcus saw that the remarks made his sister feel hurt and said in a soft voice, “I know that felt bad.
+Look, those girls are complete drunks and didn’t even get my name right.
 We don’t need people like that in our lives.”

 Marcus answered in a reserved tone, “Inside.”

 “Great.
 Hey, Leo, thanks for waiting for me.
 Let’s grow.”

 They entered the elevator, leaving Janice perplexed.
 When the doors closed, Kim said, “Thanks, big brother.
 I’ll always look up to you.”